ethereum-optimism/superchain-ops/tasks/sep/006-2-foundation-guardian-updates/README.md

 ## Objective

-This is the sepolia playbook for:

-1. Reinitializing the SuperchainConfig with the Security Council as Guardian
+This is the sepolia playbook for reinitializing the SuperchainConfig with the Security Council as Guardian, instead of the Optimism Foundation.
-1. Transferring ownership of the ProxyAdmin to a new 2 of 2 safe
+This is a requirement for reaching Stage 1.

 ## Simulation